openedx/paragon/docs/decisions/0003-repository-ownership.rst

 Decision
 --------

-The architecture team will own Paragon to the extent that it will:
+The architecture team (`Arch Team Homepage <https://openedx.atlassian.net/wiki/spaces/AC/pages/439353453/Architecture%2BTeam>`_) will own Paragon to the extent that it will:

 - With the help of UX, Accessibility, and Product, document the requirements and best practices for updates and additions to Paragon's reusable components. ("I want to help you help me help you.")
 - Ensure that UX, Accessibility, and Product are given the opportunity to vet and sign off on changes to the library. ("Going once, going twice...")